Back to California

 What This Bill Does

-• Requires cities and counties to identify public water systems when they receive an application for a new housing project that meets certain conditions.
+• Requires cities and counties to identify public water systems when they receive an application for a housing project that meets certain conditions.

 Who It Names or Affects